owid/sdg-tracker.org/pages/good-health.md

-  However, many more efforts are needed to control a wide range of diseases and address many different persistent and emerging health issues.
+  However, many more efforts are needed to control a wide range of diseases and address many different persistent and emerging health issues.</q></i>

   In-depth analysis across a range of health-related topics can be found at the